 - Earning Tenure: You are earning and your family depends on you financially.
 Since we are talking of protection, financial protection is the key to insurance and term policies are the simplest answer to that.
 So, salaried individuals can opt for a coverage till 60, since it is the official retirement age and self-employed ones can continue a little longer.
 Also, you need to consider coverage till your child starts earing and is self-sufficient.

 - Liabilities: So, if you have a loan or any other major liability on your head, you may opt for the insurance coverage for your term plan till the end of that loan.
-It is a common practice to in build the policy within the loan disbursal.
-However, that is a very inefficient thing to do as it is single premium term plan which is more expensive than the regular variants.
+It is a common practice to in building the policy within the loan disbursal.
+However, that is a very inefficient thing to do as it is a single premium term plan which is more expensive than the regular variants.

 So, till the end of the loan tenure, term coverage needs to be taken for sure.

 So, what is the Best Age to opt for a Term Plan?